Shining Star (The Manhattans song)

 "Shining Star" is a popular song written by the American songwriters and music producers Leo Graham and Paul Richmond.
 The song was recorded in 1980 by popular American R&B vocal group The Manhattans and released the same year on the album After Midnight.
 "Shining Star" was released as a single in 1980 and peaked at number 4 on the US Billboard R&B chart, and number 5 on the U.S. Billboard Hot 100.
 The song was most successful in New Zealand, where it reached position number 2; the same position that it also reached in the Black Oriented Singles of the Record World magazine in the USA.
-Although it did not reach the number-one on any chart, "Shining Star" was The Manhattans's highest charting hit since the worldwide hit "Kiss and Say Goodbye" released in 1976.
+Although it did not reach the number-one on any chart, "Shining Star" was The Manhattans's highest-charting hit since the worldwide hit "Kiss and Say Goodbye" released in 1976.

-It should not be confused with the song "Shining Star" by American band Earth, Wind & Fire, which is a different song from 1975.

 Grammy Award

 "Shining Star" won the Grammy Award for Best R&B Performance by a Duo or Group with Vocals in 1980.
 It was the only Grammy Award received by The Manhattans.